EricWVGG/covid-wastewater-bluesky/README.md

 # 💩 covid-wastewater-bluesky 😷

-A Bluesky bot that posts state-by-state [COVID-19 wastewater data from the US Center for Disease Control](https://www.cdc.gov/nwss/rv/COVID19-currentlevels.html).
+A Bluesky bot that posts state-by-state [COVID-19 wastewater data](https://www.cdc.gov/nwss/rv/COVID19-currentlevels.html) from the US Center for Disease Control.

 [@covid-wastewater@bsky.social](https://bsky.app/profile/COVID-wastewater.bsky.social) posts every Saturday (when the CDC posts fresh data) and again every Monday (when people actually look at their feeds).

 ## FAQ

+_Why is tracking poop water useful?_
+Detection of the virus in wastewater is a reliable indicator of surges of the virus within communities.
+And it’s based on actual samples of data instead of surveys and gathered “anecdata.”
+[Learn more here.](https://health.ucdavis.edu/news/headlines/tracking-covid-19-in-2024-wastewater-data-is-key-early-warning-sign-for-surges/2024/08)

 _Emoji?_ Due to Bluesky character limits, this bot truncates levels as per this key: